Apollo 13: Background

-In 1961, U.S. President John F. Kennedy challenged his nation to land an astronaut on the Moon by the end of the decade, with a safe return to Earth.
+On May 25, 1961, U.S. President John F. Kennedy challenged his nation to land an astronaut on the Moon by the end of the decade, with a safe return to Earth.
 NASA worked towards this goal incrementally, sending astronauts into space during Project Mercury and Project Gemini, leading up to the Apollo program.
 The goal was achieved with Apollo 11, which landed on the Moon on July 20, 1969.
 Neil Armstrong and Buzz Aldrin walked on the lunar surface while Michael Collins orbited the Moon in Command Module Columbia.
 The mission returned to Earth on July 24, 1969, fulfilling Kennedy's challenge.

 NASA had contracted for fifteen Saturn V rockets to achieve the goal; at the time no one knew how many missions this would require.
 Since success was obtained in 1969 with the sixth Saturn V on Apollo 11, nine rockets remained available for a hoped-for total of ten landings.
 After the excitement of Apollo 11, the general public grew apathetic towards the space program and Congress continued to cut NASA's budget; Apollo 20 was canceled.
 Despite the successful lunar landing, the missions were considered so risky that astronauts could not afford life insurance to provide for their families if they died in space.
 (Note: No Apollo astronaut flew without life insurance, but the policies were paid for by private third parties whose involvement was not publicized.)